Valley Waterways Polluted By Livestock Industry

 Shenandoah Bacteria Map

-The interactive map below shows where the Virginia Department of Environmental Quality’s water monitoring found E. coli concentrations higher than the Environmental Protection Agency’s Beach Action Value of 235 counts per 100 mL of water in 2022.
+The interactive map below shows where the Virginia Department of Environmental Quality’s water monitoring found E. coli concentrations higher than the Environmental Protection Agency’s Beach Action Value of 235 counts per 100 mL of water in 2023 as of September 18, 2023.
 EPA recommends warning swimmers about potential health risks when E. coli concentrations exceed this threshold.
 (Click the “layers” button to view sampling results from previous years).
 The map also shows where in 2020 VDEQ listed waterways as impaired due to high bacteria levels and identifies those that still need clean-up plans (TMDLs) to reduce bacteria levels.

 EIP has recommended that Virginia take several steps to reduce agricultural pollution in the Shenandoah, including: